Micha11l/r-spa-site/README.md

 npm run dev
 ```
 ### Environment variables

-Use .env.example / .env.production.example as references.
+Use `.env.example` / `.env.production.example` as references.

-	•	Keep server-only secrets (e.g., Supabase service role key, Stripe secret key, webhook secret) on the server only.
+- Keep server-only secrets (e.g., Supabase service role key, Stripe secret key) on the server only
-	•	Do not expose server secrets to the client (avoid NEXT_PUBLIC_ for sensitive values).
+- Do not expose server secrets to the client (avoid `NEXT_PUBLIC_` for sensitive values)

 ### Security & privacy notes
 	•	No production secrets are stored in this repository.